isatyamverma/3.4.55-rtai/README.md

 If you want to build Linuxcnc locally, then add your user to /etc/sudoers or the group sudo and proceed that way

-The Linuxcnc build is a RIP build, which still leaves the original build of Linuxcnc able to be run as a system install with the swapping of realtime directories
+The Linuxcnc build is a RIP build, which still leaves the original build of Linuxcnc able to be run as a system install
-(eg rename /usr/realtime to /usr/realtime-rip and /usr/realtime-old to /usr/realtime then boot the original 3.4-9-rtai-686-pae kernel))

 Prerequisites
 *************